 How can I get tested with Colvera?

 If your healthcare provider determines that Colvera is right for you, your provider can order the test during your follow up office visit.
-Your blood must be drawn at a Quest Diagnostics® Patient Service Center (PSC) near your provider’s office.
+Your blood can be drawn in office during your follow up appointment or at a Quest Diagnostics® Patient Service Center (PSC) near your provider’s office.

 For more information, please visit the Colvera order page.

 Can blood be drawn in my physicians office?

 Yes.
 Blood can be conviently drawn in office during the time of your follow up appointment.